 Shulpae (Šulpae): Demon Warrior God

-Shulpae (Šulpae) is a Mesopotamian god who's also a demon.
+Shulpae (Šulpae) is a Mesopotamian demon god.
 His wife is the eternal Ninhursag, the mother mountain goddess.
 Her major cult center is Kesh, and as her consort Shulpae receives honors there too.

 As for his parentage, he has no listed lineage and is considered an astral deity.
 He's associated with the planet Jupiter, especially the heliacal rising of the planet.
 Jupiter is at its heliacal rise, or 12° from the Sun, once a year.

+Twelve and 60 are the basis of the sexagesimal system of measurement for building and time in Mesopotamia.
 The system is central to the Sumerian cultures and succeeding civilizations.
-Today we still have 60 seconds in a minute, 60 minutes in an hour and 360° in a circle.
+It remains as in 360° in a circle, 60 minutes in an hour and 12 months in a year.

 With Jupiter as his celestial body, Shulpae is equated with Mesopotamian Enlil, Anum-Ra of Egypt, as well as the later Greek Zeus (Roman Jupiter), Babylonian god-hero Marduk and Norse thunder god Thor.
 The weekday associated with Jupiter is Thursday.

-He's strong, athletic and self-confident. Šulpae's name is translated from Sumerian as "the youth shining forth" or "the young one shining forth".
-Despite the reference he's not considered a youthful god.
+Shulpae is strong, athletic and self-confident. Šulpae's name is translated from Sumerian as "the youth shining forth" or "the young one shining forth".
+Nonetheless he's an ancient deity.

 The earliest appearance of his name is in cuneiform c.
-2900 BCE, where he's called dŠul-pa-è.
+2900 BCE, in which he's called dŠul-pa-è.
 The d designates deity.
 He's a god with considerable power.

-The appellation Lugaludda (dLugal-ud-da) or Lord of the Demons is first attested to Shulpae in an Ur III offering list.
-It appears as Šulpae's alternate name in the great Mesopotamian god list An = Anum in the 16th century BCE, and in its forerunners.
+The appellation Lugaludda (dLugal-ud-da) or Lord of the Demons is first attributed to Shulpae in an offering list of Ur III period, 2112 to 2004 BCE.
+It appears as Šulpae's alternate name in the Mesopotamian god list An = Anum in the 16th century BCE.

 Šulpae acts on the instructions of Sin (Nanna), the Moon God, creating a connection between lunacy and the moon.
 Sin is a senior member of the pantheon and generally seen as benevolent.